 Ford Puma SUV review

-"The Ford Puma is the best small SUV to drive and represents good value but its looks are divisive"
+"The Ford Puma is the best small SUV to drive and it’s highly rated by its owners"

 - Fun to drive

 - Limited engine choice

 - Average warranty

 Ford’s decision to reinvent the Puma as a small SUV may have disappointed some Ford fans who remember the sporty coupe of the same name from the nineties, but the current Puma SUV and its predecessor do have some things in common.
 Both are based on contemporary Ford Fiesta platforms and running gear, and both in their own ways are fashionable and good to drive.